gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower.rst

 | Set a ``MAXSPEED`` constant to be the speed for the motors when going straight forward.
 | Set a ``MAXTURN`` constant to be the speed for the outside motor on a turn which needs to be greater than the speed of the inside motor.
 | Set a ``MINTURN`` constant to be the speed for inside motor on a turn.
 This is best if it is negative so it goes backwards.
+| Set a ``MOTORTIME`` constant to be 20 ms for the motors to run before stopping and checking line sensors again.

 .. code-block:: python